Pack your bags, these places to visit in Georgia are calling

 Signagi (Kakheti)

-Ideal for romantic excursions and vineyard tours by walking.
+- Ideal for romantic excursions and vineyard tours on walking.

 Lentekhi (Lower Svaneti)